aa-blinov/cbr-currency-bot/README.md

 ---

+## Statistics

+The bot automatically tracks usage statistics:
+- Total number of registered users
+- Daily active users
+- Daily request count
+- New user registrations

+Use the `/stats` command to view statistics.
+Access can be restricted using the `STATS_WHITELIST` environment variable.

 ## Logging

 Logs are stored in the `logs/` directory and include information about bot operations, user requests, and potential errors.
 By default, log rotation is configured by file size (5 MB) with archives retained for up to 10 days.

+Statistics are stored in `bot_stats.db` (SQLite database) in the project root directory.

 ---